NVS89/Angular_ngrx_styleguide/README.md

 * Use `camelCase` for variable and function names

 order of functions and variables:
-* Public at the begining.
+* Public variable and function at the begining.
 * Getters - right after below all class fields.

 > Reason: Conventional JavaScript